jamro/jsbattle/docs/dev_guide/building.md

 Go to `node_modules/jsbattle` directory

 Next, go to directory with the project where `package.json` is located and install all dependencies:

 ```bash
   npm install
 ```
-During the building process, sprite sheets are generated with [Pixi Packer](https://github.com/gamevy/pixi-packer).
-This tool requires [ImageMagick](http://www.imagemagick.org/script/index.php).
-Make sure you have installed it locally.
-On OSX you can do so via `brew install imagemagick`, other operating systems will vary.

 ## Build Process